Patriottentijd: The pamphlet "To the People of the Netherlands"

 In the night of 25 on 26 September 1781, the anonymous pamphlet Aan het Volk van Nederland ("To the People of the Netherlands") was distributed in a number of Dutch cities.
-It was later discovered that it had been written by Adams' friend Van der Capellen, and that its successful distribution had been organised by François Adriaan van der Kemp.
+It was later discovered that it had been written by Adams' friend Joan Derk van der Capellen tot den Pol, and that its successful distribution had been organised by François Adriaan van der Kemp.
 Though the pamphlet was immediately proscribed as seditious by the authorities, it enjoyed a wide circulation.